ashpursglove/CDA_Dev/README.md

 tkinter

-just apt-get or pip these into your environment before you run the code and it should work fine.
+Just apt-get or pip these into your environment before you run the code and it should work fine.

-go in the excel and put the numbers you want for the calculations and save it.
+Go in the excel and put the numbers you want for the calculations and save it.

 Now run the python script (ash_calc) using python 3 so type in